Adverbs of time (nu, dan, morgen...)

 Hoelang werk je in deze stad?

-(How long have you worked in this city?)
+(How long do you work in this city?)

 Exercise 3: Grammar in action